The ANITA Anomalous Events and Axion Quark Nuggets: The AQN DM model

 \section{The AQN DM model}

-We start with few historical remarks and motivation of the AQN model in subsection \ref{basics}, while in subsection \ref{earth} we overview recent observations (such as puzzling bursts observed by the Telescope Array experiment) of some mysterious events which could be explained by the AQN events hitting the Earth.
-Finally, in section \ref{upward} we overview some specific features of the AQNs traversing the Earth (such as internal temperature, level of ionization, etc).
-These characteristics will be important for the present study interpreting the ANITA anomalous events as the Earth-emergent AQN events.
+We start with a few historical remarks and motivation of the AQN model in subsection \ref{basics}.
+In subsection \ref{earth}, we overview several recent observations possibly related to an AQN hitting the Earth, including the puzzling bursts observed by the Telescope Array experiment, the exotic events recorded by the Pierre Auger observatory, and the Multi-Modal clustering events observed by HORIZON 10T instrument.
+In subsection \ref{upward}, we review specific characteristics of the AQNs traversing the Earth, such as internal temperature and ionization level.
+These characteristics will be necessary for interpreting the AAEs as the Earth-emergent AQN events.